-Global skills are broad and complex so we need to assess them in ways that does justice to this.
+Global skills are broad and complex so we need to assess them in ways that do justice to this.
 If we want to capture performance in a global skill, some conventional assessment methods might not be fit-for-purpose.
 A multiple-choice test assessing creativity (and there have been some) won’t capture what is important.
 Nor would giving a mark for social responsibility and well-being be appropriate.

-Instead, we will need to use more informal ways of gathering evidence in order to make more general holistic judgements about progress.
+Instead, we will need to use more informal ways of gathering evidence to make more general holistic judgements about progress.
 These are the result of regular observations of student performance and continuous monitoring of their progress.
 This does not involve lots of extra record-keeping by teachers, it relies on their professional skills of both knowing what the skills involve and informally monitoring individuals’ performance.

-As part of our students’ development of global skills we can put the responsibility for gathering evidence of performance on the students.
+As part of our students’ development of global skills, we can put the responsibility for gathering evidence of performance on the students.
 What can they claim they have done to demonstrate a particular cluster of skills?
-Can they provide evidence of, for example, of creativity and communication?
+Can they provide evidence of, for example, creativity and communication?
 The very act of doing this may be evidence of emotional self-regulation and wellbeing.

 One of the best ways of capturing their achievements is for students to develop individual portfolios.
 These can be electronic, paper-based, or a blend of both.
 The aim is to demonstrate their development in each of the global skill clusters.
 The teacher’s role is to judge, along with their own observations, the student’s progress in skill development.
 This then provides an opportunity for feedback on where a student has reached and what steps could be taken to progress further.